get-rishabh/get-rishabh/README.md

 </a>
 </div>

-<h3 align="center">AI Trainer at Outlier AI | Passionate Programmer and Graphic Designer from India</h3>
+<h3 align="center">AI Trainer at Outlier | Passionate Programmer and Graphic Designer from India</h3>